 This project seeks to understand how the sport and physical activity sector can work together to shape the design, provision and promotion of services so we can better support, empower and inspire people with health conditions to be active.

-To do this, we are running an online workshop, where you can share your ideas in relation to this matter, see and comment on the ideas of others, and vote to show your support.
+To do this, we are running an online conversation, where you can share your ideas in relation to this matter, see and comment on the ideas of others, and vote to show your support.

 What data do we collect?

 As part of the sign-up process, we will ask you to share with us the following personal information:

 - Your first name and email address